-As technology continues to revolutionise how organisations operate, the need for more effective service management frameworks is growing.
+As technology continues to revolutionize how organizations operate, the need for more effective service management frameworks is growing.
 Every new IT and business service adds an extra layer of complexity — and new points of failure — that can complicate an already crowded management workload.
-To take full advantage of cloud transformation, data analytics, automation, and other innovations, organisations must carefully consider how on-demand services fit into their broader IT management strategies.
+To take full advantage of cloud transformation, data analytics, automation, and other innovations, organizations must carefully consider how on-demand services fit into their broader IT management strategies.

-Although roughly 87% of senior business leaders believe digitalisation is a top priority, according to research from Gartner, only 40% of polled organisations have reached scale for their digital initiatives.
+Published research makes it clear that senior business leaders believe digitalization is a top priority but have yet to reach scale for their digital initiatives.
 This gap between ambition and achievement can cause significant disruption for employees, business partners, and even customers.
 To prevent digital transformation projects from stalling or growing out of control, business leaders must incorporate proven IT and service management principles into their decision-making.

-Of course, finding the right set of processes can be challenging, as each organisation has its own unique needs, operational limitations and budgetary constraints.
-What’s more,more than 90% of companies use technology to modernise their existing business model vs. transforming it, notes Nigel Fenwick, vice president and principal analyst for Forrester.
+Of course, finding the right set of processes can be challenging, as each organization has its own unique needs, operational limitations and budgetary constraints.
+What’s more, more than 90% of companies use technology to modernize their existing business model vs. transforming it, notes Nigel Fenwick, vice president and principal analyst for Forrester.
 To remain competitive, enterprises must scale up their management capabilities in ways that enable end-to-end visibility and control over key IT assets, whether they’re running in the cloud or on private networks.
 That’s where ITSM, ESM and DSM come into play.

-Although IT Service Management, Enterprise Service Management and Digital Service Management are focused on improving organisations’ management capabilities — and are often used in tandem — they each serve different functions with digital enterprises.
-Here’s a breakdown of the differences between ITSM, ESM and DSM:
+Although IT Service Management (ITSM), Enterprise Service Management (ESM) and Digital Service Management (DSM) are focused on improving organizations’ management capabilities — and are often used in tandem — they each serve different functions with digital enterprises.
+Here’s how to differentiate between them – and why you should employ them to help future-proof your IT services, so you gain a competitive advantage:

 IT Service Management

-IT Service Management (ITSM) refers to the activities organisations perform to develop, coordinate, deliver and control IT services that their employees and customers use.
-This includes all the processes needed to deploy these services and manage them in the long term, enabling end-to-end oversight of key applications and data stores.
+IT Service Management (ITSM) refers to the activities organizations perform to develop, coordinate, deliver and control IT services that their employees and customers use.
+This includes all the processes needed to deploy these services and manage them long-term, enabling end-to-end oversight of key applications and data stores.

-When it comes to ITSM integration, ITIL stands as the most widely accepted approach to aligning IT services with business needs.
+When it comes to ITSM integration, ITIL (Information Technology Infrastructure Library) stands as the most widely accepted approach to aligning IT services with business needs.
 ITIL uses a systematic framework for IT service management that makes it easier to manage risk, cultivate strong customer relationships and build a stable, scalable IT environment.
-It also allows organisations to establish a baseline that can be used to plan, implement and track new digital transformation initiatives and their impact on other business technologies and workflows.
+It also allows organizations to establish a baseline that can be used to plan, implement and track new digital transformation initiatives and their impact on other business technologies and workflows.

 Enterprise Service Management

-The idea is that by applying ITSM principles to non-technical domains and workflows, organisations can quickly adapt to the needs and demands of stakeholders outside the IT department.
-One great example comes from Charles Betz, principal analyst at Forrester, who noted that 50% or more of the work handled by ITSM ticketing systems is “non-IT-based.”
-By incorporating ESM into both front- and back-end processes, enterprises can drive change at the organisational level that will help improve performance, efficiency and service delivery.
+The idea is that by applying ITSM principles to non-technical domains and workflows, organizations can quickly adapt to the needs and demands of stakeholders outside the IT department.
+By incorporating ESM into both front- and back-end processes, enterprises can drive change at the organizational level that will help improve performance, efficiency and service delivery.

 Here are a few examples of how ESM can be applied in modern businesses:

 Automation also plays a key role in ESM environments, especially when non-IT departments receive a deluge of similar requests from customers and other stakeholders.
-By creating clear processes and policies for managing these requests through specific IT services, organisations can create more personalised customer experiences without sacrificing productivity.
-This can take the form of new service desks, change management processes and self-service features that would normally be helmed by IT staff.
-Under ESM, experienced professionals from every department can play a more active role in solving customer problems, optimising workflows and ensuring IT services are effectively delivered.
+By creating clear processes and policies for managing these requests through specific IT services, organizations can create more personalized customer experiences without sacrificing productivity.
+This can take the form of new service desks, change management processes and self-service features that would typically be helmed by IT staff.
+Under ESM, experienced professionals from every department can play a more active role in solving customer problems, optimizing workflows and ensuring IT services are effectively delivered.

 Digital Service Management